-- 7.1 There are currently no sundry debtor cases over £10,000 for which Cabinet's approval for write off is sought. - 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: There are 13 cases under £100 amounting to £475.24.
-Of these, two debtors are deceased with no assets (£172.26), two have absconded (£143.60) and nine cases are uneconomical to pursue (£159.38).
-There are 13 cases between £100 and £1000 amounting to £4,595.86.
-Of these one case is insolvent (£449.48), three cases have a debt relief order (£1201.81), there are four cases where the debtor has absconded (£1,148.64), there are four cases where the debtor is deceased with no assets (£1,267.68), one case which is insolvent (£449.48) and one case which is uneconomical to collect (£528.25).
-There are three cases of insolvency between £1,000 and £10,000 amounting to £4,198.59. - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below:

-- An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If payment is not received a 'CIS' (DWP database) check is carried out to assess if a deduction from benefit or an attachment of earnings is appropriate.
+- 7.1 There are currently no sundry debtor cases over £10,000 for which Cabinet's approval for write off is sought. - 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: one case under £100 where the debtor is deceased with no assets (£202.09).
+There are six cases between £100 and £1000 amounting to £2,883.89.
+Of these, one case has a debt relief order (£847.26), one case has absconded (£140.71), one case is deceased with no assets (£636.15), one case is insolvent (£322.70) and two cases which are uneconomical to pursue (£937.07).
+There is one case where the debtor is insolvent and also has council tax arrears taking it above the £1,000 threshold amounting to £480.63. - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below: - An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If payment is not received a 'CIS' (DWP database) check is carried out to assess if a deduction from benefit or an attachment of earnings is appropriate.
 If neither of these options is suitable the account is sent to an external collection team with no cost to the Council.
-However, they have no powers to enforce the debt at this stage only to collect it - If the cases are returned, each case is checked and a decision is made as to whether it is appropriate to start legal proceedings in the County Court. - If judgement is obtained in the County Court, the following enforcement options are available to consider:- - 1.
-Warrants Control (the use of County Court Bailiff, or High Court Sheriff) - 2.
+However, they have no powers to enforce the debt at this stage only to collect it. - If the cases are returned, each case is checked and a decision is made as to whether it is appropriate to start legal proceedings in the County Court. - If judgement is obtained in the County Court, the following enforcement options are available to consider:- - 1.
+Warrants of Control (the use of County Court Bailiff, or High Court Sheriff) - 2.
 Third Party Debt Orders (Utilises the customer's bank account to extract payment) - 3.
 Charging Order (the debt is secured on the customer's house) - 4.
 Insolvency (petition for bankruptcy)